tu2/os_specific/os/README.md

 # OpenBSD install howto and config

-This repository contains some basic scripts and a short howto_install_openbsd tutorial.
+Basic scripts and a short howto_install_openbsd tutorial.

 ## Note:
 The best installation gide for OpenBSD is the [faq](http://www.openbsd.org/faq/index.html) page.